 Every inventive step in the development and manufacturing process should be independently protected either as a trade secret or through patents, including any genetic constructs and cell lines, methods of scale-up and manufacture, and the final products.
-Trade secrets can be he alternative protein market has exploded to meet consumer demand for innovative alternatives to meat, dairy, and nat resemble and taste like imal-based counterparts.
-The was estimated in 2021 to be at over \$14 billion (Alternative valuable but must be subject to reasonable secrecy efforts to be protected in court (Trade secrets / regulatory data protection | USPTO (uspto.gov)).
+Trade secrets can he alternative protein market has exploded to meet consumer demand for innovative alternatives to meat, dairy, ggs that resemble and taste heir animal-based counterparts.
+Earket was estimated in 2021 to need at over \$14 billion (Alternatives Industry Trend | Alternatives be valuable but must be subject to reasonable secrecy efforts to be protected in court (Trade secrets / regulatory data protection | USPTO (uspto.gov/ip-policy/trade-secret-policy)).
 Therefore, technologies that are reverse-engineerable from or detectable in products are typically better protected with patents.